kerrbrittany9/ping-pong-friday-review/README.md

 * _It can identify numbers
   *Example Input: words, symbols, non-numbers
   *Example Output: [NaN]
+* _It can count up to number given and return the numbers counted.
+  *Example Input: 5
+  *Example Output: [1,2,3,4,5]
 * _It can identify numbers that are divisible by 3 and return ping.
   *Example Input: 3
   *Example Output: 1,2,ping